- Spontaneous forms of the syndrome are very rare – it generally occurs as a result of administered ACTH or glucocorticoid.

 In differentiating ectopic from pituitary disease, you should remember that pituitary disease tends to retain some features of suppression, whilst ectopic disease will not.

 - MRI / CT – in the case of adrenal adenomas and carcinomas (ACTH-independent Cushing’s), then the tumours are nearly always large and can be spotted on CT.
+Chest + abdomen CT is often performed when ACTH-indepednet Cushing’s is suspected and the location needs to be identified.
 Carcinomas can be distinguished by their irregular outline and possible metastasis.
 Often there is also adrenal hyperplasia in ACTH-dependent causes.

 - Pituitary MRI can show a pituitary tumour, but it is often very small, and in many cases may be missed.